 – Exhale completely through your mouth, making a whoosh sound to a count of eight.

-Vitamin D is the real hero…not Vitamin C!
+Vitamin D AND Vitamin C!
 In looking at over 82 studies, Vitamin D is the one supplement shown to protect against the common cold in all age groups.
 You can find vitamin d in dairy and cereals but a free way to get Vitamin D is to go out in the sun for 10-30 minutes a day.
-Vitamin C and echinacea are good too, but you can’t just drink a bunch of OJ at the first sign of a cold, it has to be consistent supplementation for 3-4 months to make a difference in the severity and length of a cold.
-The ideal scenario is to use Vitamin C, D and echinacea together all winter but if you can only 1 thing, remember good old sunshine!
+Vitamin C is good too, but you can’t just drink a bunch of OJ at the first sign of a cold, it has to be consistent supplementation for 3-4 months to make a difference in the severity and length of a cold.
+The ideal scenario is to use Vitamin C and D together all winter but if you can only 1 thing, remember good old sunshine!

 Hospital Grade Disinfectant – You probably already own Lysol disinfectant but did you know there’s a hospital grade version?
 It’s a little bit more expensive but is proven to kill Norovirus (the gross stomach flu) in addition to other germs and bacteria.